-Fig. 22 Side airbag in
+Fig. 22 Side airbag in driver seat

-The front side airbags are located in the driver seat and front passenger seat backrests $\Rightarrow$ fig. 22.
+The front side airbags are located in the driver seat and front passenger seat backrests \Rightarrow fig. 22.
 The rear side airbags are located in the rear wheel housing lining.
 The locations are identified by the text "AIRBAG" in the upper region of the backrests and in the rear wheel housing lining.

-Together with the seat belts, the side airbag system gives the front seat occupants additional protection for the upper body in the event of a severe side collision $\Rightarrow$ page 40, "Safety notes on the operation of the side airbag system".
+In conjunction with the seat belts, the side airbag system gives the front seat occupants additional protection for the upper body in the event of a severe side collision \Rightarrow page 40, "Safety notes on the operation of the side airbag system".

-In a side collision, the side airbags reduce the risk of injury to passengers on the front seats to the areas of the body facing the impact.
-In addition to their normal function of protecting the occupants in a collision, the seat belts also

-Safety First Practical tips hold the passengers in the front seats and the outer rear seats in a position where the side airbags can provide maximum protection.
+In a side collision the side airbags reduce the risk of injury to passengers on the front seats to the areas of the body facing the impact.
+In addition to their normal function of protecting the occupants in a collision, the seat belts also > hold the passengers in the front seats and the outer rear seats in a position where the side airbags can provide maximum protection.

-The airbag system is not a substitute for seat belts, but it is an integral part of the vehicle's overall passive safety system.
+The airbag system is not a substitute for seat belts, but is an integral part of the vehicle's overall passive safety system.
 Please bear in mind that the airbag system can only work effectively when the occupants are wearing their seat belts.
-Therefore, it is most important to wear the seat belts at all times, not only because this is required by law in most countries, but also for your safety $\Rightarrow$ page 19, "Brief Introduction".
+For this reason, it is most important to wear the seat belts at all times - not only because this is required by law in most countries, but also for your safety \Rightarrow page 19, "Introduction".

-The side airbag system will not be triggered if:
+The side airbag system will not be triggered

-- the ignition is switched off.
+- if the ignition is switched off,

-- there is a minor side collision.
+- during a minor side collision,

-- there is a frontal collision.
+- during a frontal collision,

-- there is a rear-end collision.
+- during a rear-end collision,

-- the vehicle turns over.
+- or if the vehicle rolls.

-The main parts of the airbag system are:
+The main parts of the airbag system are

-- an electronic control and monitoring system (control unit), - The front side airbags in the backrests of the front seats and the rear side airbags in the lining of the rear wheel housing. - a warning lamp $3^{\circ}$ in the dash panel insert $\Rightarrow$ page 31.
+- an electronic control and monitoring system (control unit), - The front side airbags in the backrests of the front seats and the rear side airbags in the lining of the rear wheel housing. - a warning lamp \Re in the dash panel insert \Rightarrow page 31.

-The airbag system operation is monitored electronically.
+The functionality of the airbag system is monitored electronically.
 The airbag warning lamp will light up for approx. 4 seconds every time the ignition is switched on (self-diagnosis).

-- In a side-on collision, the side airbags will not work, if the sensors do not correctly measure the pressure increase on the interior of the doors. due to air escaping through the areas with holes or openings in the door panel. - Never drive the vehicle if the interior panels have been removed.
+• In a side-on collision, the side airbags will not work, if the sensors do not correctly measure the pressure increase on the interior of the doors, due to air escaping through the areas with holes or openings in the door panel.

+• Never drive the vehicle if the interior panels have been removed.

-- Never drive if the interior door panels have been removed or if the panels have not been correctly fitted. - Never drive the vehicle if the loudspeakers in the door panels have been removed, unless the holes left by the loudspeakers have been correctly closed. - Always check that the openings are closed or covered if loudspeakers or other equipment are fitted in the interior door panels. - Any work carried out to the doors should be made in a qualified authorised workshop. - The seat belts and airbags can only provide maximum protection if the occupants are seated correctly $\Rightarrow$ page 10, "Proper sitting position for occupants". - If a fault has occured in the airbag system, have the system checked immediately by a qualified workshop.
-Otherwise, during a side collision. the system may fail to trigger, or not trigger correctly.
+• Never drive if the interior door panels have been removed or if the panels have not been correctly fitted.

+• Never drive the vehicle if the loudspeakers in the door panels have been removed, unless the holes left by the loudspeakers have been correctly closed.

+• Always check that the openings are closed or covered if loudspeakers or other equipment are fitted in the interior door panels.

+Any work carried out to the doors should be made in a qualified authorised workshop.

+• The seat belts and airbags can only provide maximum protection if the occupants are seated correctly \Rightarrow page 10, "Proper sitting position for occupants".

+• If a fault should occur in the airbag system, have the system checked immediately by a qualified workshop.
+Otherwise there is a danger that during a side collision, the system may fail to trigger, or not trigger correctly.